ArtifactDB/alabaster.base/README.md

 library(alabaster.base)
 saveObject(df, tmp)
 ```

-We can copy the directory to another location, over a network, etc., and then easily load it back into memory:
+We can copy the directory to another location, over a network, etc., and then easily load it back into a new R session:

 ```r
 readObject(tmp)